navarrastar/Steamworks-SDK/Readme.txt

 * Added ISteamNetworkingMessages, a new non-connection-oriented API, similar to UDP.
 This interface is intended to make it easy to port existing UDP code while taking advantage of the features provided by ISteamNetworkingSockets, especially Steam Datagram Relay (SDR).
 * Added poll groups to ISteamNetworkingSockets.
 Poll groups are a way to receive messages from many different connections at a time.
 * ISteamNetworkingSockets::ReceiveMessagesOnListenSocket has been removed.
 (Use poll groups instead.)
 * Added symmetric connect mode to ISteamNetworkingSockets.
-This can be used to solve the coordination problem of establishing a single connection between two peers, when both peers may initiating the connection at the same time and neither peer is the “server” or “client”.
+This can be used to solve the coordination problem of establishing a single connection between two peers, when both peers may initiating the connection at the same time and neither peer is the ï¿½serverï¿½ or ï¿½clientï¿½.
 * ISteamNetworking is deprecated and may be removed in a future version of the SDK.
 Please use ISteamNetworkingSockets or ISteamNetworkingMessages instead.